"The Best News on Anna Maria Island Since 1992"

 DOT says safety not an issue in renovation project

-By Rick Catlin.
-Islander Reporter
+By Rick Catlin. islander Reporter

 The Florida Department of Transportation said the safety features of the Anna Maria Island Bridge will not be addressed in the $10 million renovation project expected to begin in 2008.